By Ashok Khanna

 Ananda, Founder & Managing Director

 Born into an eminent family of hoteliers, hotels were in my blood.
 My formative years were spent with the Oberoi Group of hotels where I learned about classic luxury and an unyielding commitment to detail.
-As the Indian economy opened up to the world and competition started to grow across all industries, stress levels began to rise dramatically and people started to lose sight of life’s balance.
-I envisioned that in the years to come people would need a different kind of hotel, one which would not just provide the services and facilities which indian luxury hotels did so well already, but one which would also assist people on a journey to personal health, wellness and rejuvenation.
+The world was a different place back then.
+As time progressed the Indian economy opened up to the world, competition started to grow, stress levels began to rise dramatically and people started to lose sight of life’s balance.
+I felt this in my own life and the lives of those around me.
+This reality led me to discover the purpose of a different kind of hotel, not just one which could proudly uphold India’s heritage of luxury and service, but one which could also provide an escape from life in order to assist people on a journey of well-being.
 That is when, in the year 1989, the seed for Ananda was planted.

 Ananda opened its doors in 2001 and has since received numerous awards and worldwide recognition.
 It remains at the forefront of innovation in health and wellness and strives to constantly improve.
-Ananda has accomplished exactly as Neelam and I had envisioned by changing lifestyles and assisting guests on a path to personal wellbeing.
-It has done so for both of us and it will continue do the same for anyone who walks through its doors.
+Ananda has accomplished what Neelam and I had envisioned by changing lifestyles and assisting guests on a path to personal well-being.
+It has done so for both of us and it will do the same for anyone who walks through its doors.